EPIC-guide/epic-guide.github.io/_life/money-americans.md

 [^6]: It is also sound financial advice because it is how you build a credit score,
       which determines your societal standing, as mentioned previously.
-Unfortunately, poorer people tend not to have access to "sound financial advice"… and also are more likely to pay by cash (because they get _paid_ in cash), or use credit cards with less cashback (because they are riskier clients for Wells Fargo, and have lower credit scores).
+Unfortunately, poorer people are systemically excluded from the financial system… and also are more likely to pay by cash (because they get _paid_ in cash), or only get approved for credit cards with less cashback (because they are
+      riskier clients for Wells Fargo, and have lower credit scores).
 Which means that cashback is a great system for moving money from the poor to the rich.